IMCBioinformatics/dada2_16S_workflow/README.md

 Note:

-**You can replace conda with mambe in the following commands.
+**You can replace conda with mamba in the following commands.
 Mamba is a drop-in replacement and uses the same commands and configuration options as conda.
 You can swap almost all commands between conda & mamba.
 Mamba is faster than conda in resolving package dependencies and creating or updating environments.**

 After installation, verify the installation of each tool by executing its name followed by the flag '-h'.
 For example, use fastqc -h to check if FastQC is installed.
 This command should display the help information or usage instructions for the tool, indicating successful installation.